Bulk Power Bank Orders for Teams & Events

 If you’ve ever plugged your phone into an old car charger only to see the battery barely move, you know the frustration.
 Unlike older, traditional chargers that trickle power into your device, a fast car charger delivers a much higher level of power to get your devices charged up quickly and efficiently while you’re on the move.
 The difference is staggering.
 Older USB types, like the rectangular USB-A port you’re used to seeing, are limited to about 12 to 15 watts of power.
 A USB-C charger with Power Delivery can offer several times that amount.
 This means you can get a significant battery charge in the time it takes to run an errand, instead of needing to stay plugged in for your entire road trip.

-What to Look For When Buying a USB-C Car Charger
+Key Features to Look for in a USB-C Car Charger

 When you’re shopping for a USB-C car charger, it’s easy to assume they’re all the same.
 But the difference between a great charger and a mediocre one comes down to a few key details.
 Paying attention to these features ensures you get a charger that’s fast, safe, and built to last, keeping all your devices ready for action, whether you're on your daily commute or a cross-country road trip.